mattermost/docs/source/configure/deprecated-configuration-settings.rst

 **All channel members**: Allow all channel members to rename private channels.

-**Channel Admins, Team Admins, and System Admins**: Restrict renaming private channels to Channel Admins, Team Admins, and System Admins who are members of the private channel.
+**Channel Admins, Team Admins, and System Admins**: Restrict renaming private channels to channel admins, team admins, and system admins who are members of the private channel.

-**Team Admins and System Admins**: Restrict renaming private channels to Team Admins and System Admins who are members of the private channel.
+**Team Admins and System Admins**: Restrict renaming private channels to team admins and system admins who are members of the private channel.

-**System Admins**: Restrict renaming private channels to System Admins who are members of the private channel.
+**System Admins**: Restrict renaming private channels to system admins who are members of the private channel.

 +---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"RestrictPrivateChannelManagement": "all"`` with options ``"all"``, ``"channel_admin"``, ``"team_admin"``, and ``"system_admin"`` for the above settings, respectively. |